almaan/ScaleSparseCountData/README.md

 ## Method To Scale Sparse Count Data

-Estimates size factors to scale observed data
+Estimates size factors used to scale observed data

 Primarly inspired by Lun.et alls method proposed in